risc0-labs/zk-light-clients/docker/README.md

 # Light Client container configuration

-To ease the execution and deployment of our Light Client implementation, we provide a set of Docker configuration file that helps to build and run the necessary components.
+To ease the deployment of our proof servers, we provide a set of Docker configuration file that helps to build and run them.

 ## Notice